spalmer69/SPIRV/README.md

   but with this, the AdditionalDependencies are treated as relative to the current folder $(ProjectDir)

 Much of this is from the MASM target included with VC, with heavy modifications.

+This tool is not affiliated with Google or LunarG corporation and all such marks are own by the respective entities.
+In fact I'm not really sure who to attribute the glslc compiler tool to, or if I should even mention such an entity in the descriptions; I originally was attributing LunarG with it, but Google in fact wrote and maintains it.
+I just wrote this build customization to help use it from Visual Studio.

 contact author at sean.palmer`at`ymail.com